Naples Philharmonic Chorus

 Handel — Messiah (HWV 56)

+The Naples Philharmonic and Chorus join to present one of music’s most beloved choral works in this rousing holiday classic.
 Experience the power of the 100-voice Naples Philharmonic Chorus as they present Handel’s masterful oratorio.
 A commentary on the life of Jesus Christ, Messiah remains Handel's best-known work, with performances particularly popular during the Advent season.

-Tuesday's performance will be presented in Hayes Hall.
+Sunday's performance will be presented in Hayes Hall.

-Thursday's performance will be presented at First Presbyterian Church, Naples:
+Saturday's performance will be presented at:

 250 6th Street South